octokit/plugin-rest-endpoint-methods.js/docs/repos/updatePullRequestReviewProtection.md

 </td></tr>
 <tr><td>dismissal_restrictions</td><td>no</td><td>

-Specify which users and teams can dismiss pull request reviews.
+Specify which users, teams, and apps can dismiss pull request reviews.
 Pass an empty `dismissal_restrictions` object to disable.
 User and team `dismissal_restrictions` are only available for organization-owned repositories.
 Omit this parameter for personal repositories.

 </td></tr>
 <tr><td>dismissal_restrictions.users</td><td>no</td><td>